UO-CS210/Treemap/docs/HOWTO-Treemap.md

 Consider laying out a tiled diagram for `[3, 9, 2, 4, 8]` in a
 square canvas, 750 by 750 units.

+_Note: This illustration uses a Cartesian coordinate system the origin (0,0) in the lower left corner.
+Our graphics will actually use a coordinate system that is vertically flipped, with the origin (0,0) in the top left corner._

 The sum of values in `[3, 9, 2, 4, 8]` is 26, so we would like to
 divide it as close to possible to 13 + 13.
 An exact split is not